omniprime/100-days-of-code/log.md

 **Today's Progress**: Got the basics down for the look of the results.
 I am having an issue where my links are not for the whole div just the text.

 **Thoughts:**  Made a lot of good progress and cleaned up some of my javascript when I realized that my code was getting a little out of hand.
 Made a for loop to make divs based on what my results return.
 Looks ok on the page, but I still have a little ways to go to finish.
 Spent nearly 2.5 hours today.

+### Day 70: March 16th, 2017

+**Today's Progress**: Finished the wiki site.
+It searches and displays the results.

+**Thoughts:**  Don't like the way it looks.
+I could turn it in, but I do not like how some of it looks.
+I don't like the fact that I don't have it clear the results if it is asked to.
+I don't like how it refreshes when it does a new search when old data is already displayed.
+I will probably play with it a bit more tomorrow and turn it in.